kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 **Exercise 2: downloading**

-- Remove the file inflation.csv from your local directory.
+- Remove the file inflation.txt from your local directory.
 - Download the file again from iRODS.